google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 ---

-# Variables are dynamically typed
+# Variables Are Dynamically Typed

 * This applies to function parameters too.
 * Interpreter will not help you catch mistyped variables.